 Getting to and from Tangier by Train

 If you are planning to take a train to visit Fes or Marrakech, then arriving in Tangier is your best option for rail connections to these destinations.
-The Tangier train station (Tanger Ville) is about 4km southeast of the ferry port and bus station.
+The Tangier train station (Tanger Ville) is about 4 km southeast of the ferry port and bus station.
 Take a petit taxi, make sure the meter is on, to get to and from the train station.
-More about: Train travel in Morocco and the night train from Tangier to Marrakech.

 Getting to and from Tangier by Bus

 The main long-distance bus station, CTM, is right outside the ferry port terminal.
 You can catch buses to all the major towns and cities in Morocco.
 The buses are comfortable and everyone gets a seat.

 Where to Stay in Tangier

-Tangier has a wide range of accommodation and places to stay vary from cheap and sleazy, to excellent Riads (boutique hotels in restored mansions).
-Tangier is not a relaxed place to visit, so finding a good hotel that offers a little respite from the hustle, will really make your visit more enjoyable.
-Make sure you book your first night in advance, there are plenty of hustlers in Tangier who will offer to show you to a hotel.
-Below are some recommended hotels in Tangier that reflect my personal taste for intimate, mid-range hotels:
+Tangier has a wide range of affordable accommodations, mainly excellent riads (boutique hotels in restored mansions).
+Finding a good hotel that offers a little respite from the hustle will really make your visit more enjoyable.
+Make sure you book your first night in advance and don't listen to people on the street who offer to show you to a hotel.

 - La Tangerina: A lovingly restored boutique hotel, with 10 unique rooms.
 Its location is in the Kasbah, one of the most upmarket sections of Tangier, situated on a hill overlooking the rest of the city.
 Enjoy meals on the rooftop terrace, with traditional Moroccan cuisine available for dinner.
-The Tangerina gets the highest ratings on Tripadvisor for all Tangier hotels.
 Rates start at 45 Euros per night.